-A Napier City Council candidate who claimed the city's rates had risen more than ten times the rate of inflation is standing by this - despite the mayor suggesting his claims were for political gain.
+A Napier City Council candidate who claimed the city's rates had risen more than 10 times the rate of inflation is standing by this; despite the mayor suggesting his claims were for political gain.

 Larry Dallimore, who is standing for council in the Ahuriri ward, posted a graph to a social media site earlier in the week which stipulated rates had increased 11 times the rate of inflation.

-The following night, Mr Dalton posted on his own Facebook page that this information was "absolute hogwash".
+The following night, Napier Mayor Bill Dalton posted on his own Facebook page that this information was "absolute hogwash".

-"NCC, over the last 7 years (2009 - 2016) has had the lowest rate increase in New Zealand," he wrote, "it's sad that some people decide to distort information for political gain."
+"NCC [Napier City Council], over the last 7 years (2009-2016) has had the lowest rate increase in New Zealand," he wrote, "it's sad that some people decide to distort information for political gain."

 The rates for 2016/17 increased overall by 3.6 per cent, with increases for residential and rural properties averaging between 3.6 per cent and 4.4 per cent.

 Mr Dallimore said he did not want to have a fight with the mayor, but would be standing by his figures.

 "Statistics New Zealand quite clearly announced the inflation rate up to the end of March was .4 and if you divide that into 4.4 you get 11 times," he said.
 "There's no argument."

 The rates for an average residential site in Napier increased by 4.4 per cent this year.

 However, Mr Dalton said in the past seven years, from 2009 to 2016, Napier had the lowest rate increases of any territorial authority in the country.